What is a Custom Mode?

 Basically, my "C3" is programmed identically to my "C2" with the exception that Case 4 is selected as my set of AI Servo AF Parameters.
 AF Case 4 better accommodates erratically moving subjects and has for me produced a better AI Servo AF experience for this type of photography than Case 1, optimized for more-general-purpose needs.
 I should note that, because I am most often using a single AF point with the surrounding AF points in assist mode (not using the AF point auto switching feature), AF Case 6 should produce identical results to AF Case 4.
 And, AF Case 3, with an even slightly higher tracking sensitivity, stands to be another good AF Case option for wildlife photography.

 Basically, I program the camera for "C2" and "C3" at the same time.
 Then, with "C3" selected on the mode dial and "Change Auto update set" enabled, change the AF case to 4.
 Done.

 You are using your camera's custom modes, right?

-If your camera's "C" mode is not your most-frequently-used camera mode setting, give some thought to making one that.
+If your camera's "C" modes are not your most-frequently-used camera mode settings, give some thought to making ones that suit your needs.